Various leafy green plants sit in pots and bags

 http://pan-international.org/wp-content/uploads/PAN_HHP_List.pdf

-2.6.1 None of the pesticides, fungicides and herbicides listed on the Lush Prohibited list are to be used in the production of the supplied material to Lush.
+2.6.1 None of the pesticides, fungicides and herbicides listed on the Lush Prohibited list shall be used in the production of the supplied material to Lush.
 Please note that this also includes the same products disguised under a different trade, scientific or common name.

 2.7 Forestry Management ◯

-2.7.2 Operations don’t disrupt bird nesting (e.g. felling occurs outside of breeding times) or breeding periods of other key animals.
+2.7.2 Operations shall not disrupt bird nesting (e.g. felling occurs outside of breeding times) or breeding periods of other key animals.

-2.7.4 Supplier should ensure that there are no hunting / shooting rights attached to the forest area.
+2.7.4 Suppliers shall ensure that there are no hunting/shooting rights for sporting/entertainment purposes attached to the forest area.

-2.7.5 If root stock is extracted [or trees are felled and will not re-grow through coppice] the supplier ensures that there is a [realistic] replanting plan in place.
+2.7.5 If root stock is extracted [or trees are felled and will not re-grow through coppice] the supplier shall ensure that there is a [realistic] replanting plan in place.

 2.7.6 Suppliers should ensure that extraction does not prohibit seed dispersal if set in a primary forest setting.